cs50/cs50.readthedocs.io/_pages/ide/faqs.md

 All you'll need to do is create it!
 You can then access CS50 IDE from your Cloud9 dashboard, like you would access any other workspace.

-## I registered for edX using my Facebook, Google, or Microsoft account, and can't log into the CS50 IDE.
-What should I do?

-Unfortunately, edX's OpenID (which we use for authentication) doesn't support logging in with Facebook, Google, or Microsoft accounts yet.
-To get around this, for now, you should try restting your password (even though you may have never set any before) from your [Account Settings](https://courses.edx.org/account/settings) page on edX, then head to [cs50.io](https://cs50.io/) again and log in with the email associated with your Facebook, Google, or Microsoft account you use to log into edX, and the password you just set.

 ## I see a `.c9` folder appearing right under my `~/workspace` folder, that I haven't created.
 Is this normal?